-In fact, a study on menopausal women to assess their degree of optimism and their general level of hostility and cynicism done by a Women’s Health Initiative has brought to light that optimistic women are at a relatively lower risk for developing heart disease than those who scored high on pessimism.
+In fact, a study on menopausal women to assess their degree of optimism and their general level of hostility and cynicism did by a Women’s Health Initiative has brought to light that optimistic women are at a relatively lower risk for developing heart disease than those who scored high on pessimism.
 To look deep into the matters of such interrelationship of the heart and mind, doctors are of the opinion that optimists are generally more active in their lifestyle and tend to take better care of themselves or cope better with problems.
 In fact, positive people are even more resistant to common colds!

 After the introduction of bypass surgery, cardiologists have begun to recognise that more optimistic patients fared better in terms of recovery and even survival.
 This is also because optimists learn to cope well and make connections with others who help and support.
 On the other hand, pessimists make poorer lifestyle choices than positive thinkers.
-For instance, a person who thinks that his life is worth living, will take the initiative to go hit the gym 3 times a week.
+For instance, a person who thinks that his life is worth living will take the initiative to go hit the gym 3 times a week.
 Such factors contribute a lot as to how such a person views his heart problems, if any, and copes with it, as well as respond to medications and therapy.
-With numerous studies done on the connection of a person’s outlook and his heart risk, it is indeed an issue one needs to pay great attention to.
+With numerous studies done on the connection between a person’s outlook and his heart risk, it is indeed an issue one needs to pay great attention to.

-Meditation – Daily meditation has proved to increase activity in the left prefrontal lobes of the brain, and can help the person detach from the daily distractions of petty issues and problems.
+Meditation – Daily meditation has proved to increase activity in the left prefrontal lobes of the brain and can help the person detach from the daily distractions of petty issues and problems.

 Keeping a diary – Experts recommend writing down three positive things that happened in the entire day before going to bed.